Curt Bruns: Arrest, trial, and execution

 Bruns continued to maintain his innocence and blame Witte for the executions.
 The case relied solely on witness testimony.
 Kauter and Korn testified against Bruns, as did 19-year-old Margarethe Meiters, a woman who knew Bruns and had lived at the customs house in Bleialf.
 Meiters said that as the U.S. prisoners were marching, she heard Bruns yell, "If they don't hold their hands up, I'll shoot them."
-Later that day, Brun's adjutant, a Lieutenant named Oppermann, talked to Meiters: Today we have captured a large number of Americans again.
+Later that day, Bruns's adjutant, a Lieutenant named Oppermann, talked to Meiters: Today we have captured a large number of Americans again.
 In Germany, there isn't room for captured Negroes or Jews.
 Today we shot two Jews.
 Didn't you hear it or see it?
 They were shot because the captured German prisoners identified them as two who had questioned them.
 The lieutenant then pointed where the executions took place.
 Bruns rejected the testimony.
 He and the officer appointed to defend him attempted to cast doubt on the testimony.
 They were unsuccessful.
 Bruns was found guilty and sentenced to death by firing squad.
-The case was reviewed on April 20, 1945.
-Officials determined that the case against Bruns was mostly circumstantial.
+The case was reviewed on April 20.
+Colonel Brannon, the Staff Judge Advocate at Headquarters First Army, determined that the case against Bruns was mostly circumstantial.
 There were several inconsistencies in the testimony, and not once did any of the witnesses say they heard Bruns actually give the order to have Jacobs and Zappler executed.
-Ultimately, officials recommended that the guilty verdict be upheld.With the exception of his denial on the stand that he actually heard the accused order Sgt Hoffmann to have the prisoners shot, Kauter has been entirely consistent during each of the many pre-trial examinations to which he was subjected.
+Ultimately, Brannon recommended that the guilty verdict be upheld.With the exception of his denial on the stand that he actually heard the accused order Sgt Hoffmann to have the prisoners shot, Kauter has been entirely consistent during each of the many pre-trial examinations to which he was subjected.
 The history of the case discloses that he was captured and had given his statement before the bodies were recovered or Capt Bruns was apprehended.
 In fact, it was the testimony of Kauter which instigated the search for the accused.
 The accused corroborated the testimony of Kauter in every substantial particular except in his denial of responsibility and in his statement of where the execution occurred.
-The verdict and sentence were confirmed by Colonel Ernest Brannon on May 8, 1945.

 Bruns was shot at a gravel quarry in Denstorf on June 15, 1945.
 He was the first Axis war criminal to be executed by the U.S. military.